How Much Does General Liability Insurance Cost in North Carolina?

 North Carolina's Dram Shop Liability Laws

-Bars, restaurants and alcohol-serving establishments carry liability when serving visibly intoxicated adults or minors who later cause harm.
-This exposure drives higher general liability premiums for hospitality businesses, particularly in tourism-heavy regions like Asheville's brewery corridor, Wilmington's coastal bars and Charlotte's nightlife districts, with many establishments requiring separate liquor liability coverage.
+Bars and restaurants that serve alcohol carry liability when serving visibly intoxicated adults or minors who later cause harm.
+That risk drives higher general liability premiums for hospitality businesses in tourism-heavy areas: Asheville's brewery corridor, Wilmington's coastal bars, and even Charlotte, where the nightlife district carries its own exposure.
+Many of these establishments also need separate liquor liability coverage.

 • business icon